These Foods May Weaken COVID, According to Science

 "Green tea has five tested chemical compounds that bind to different sites in the pocket on Mpro, essentially overwhelming it to inhibit its function," Xie said.
 "Muscadine grapes contain these inhibitory chemicals in their skins and seeds.
 Plants use these compounds to protect themselves, so it is not surprising that plant leaves and skins contain these beneficial compounds."

-This isn't to say that these foods and beverages will protect you from COVID-19, but these findings may be a catalyst of bigger discoveries to come.
+This isn't to say that these foods and beverages will protect you from COVID-19, but these findings may be a catalyst for bigger discoveries to come.

-For more, be sure to check out Drinking This Beverage May Make You Smarter, Study Finds.
+For more, be sure to check out Drinking This Beverage May Make You Smarter, Study Finds, and don't forget to sign up for our newsletter to get the latest restaurant news delivered straight to your inbox.